trungkhang111005/scara-drawing/README.md

 # SCARA Robot Drawing Application

-This project demonstrates the use of a SCARA robot to draw complex shapes, such as the *Psycho Jenny* figure, by implementing inverse kinematics and geometric path generation.
+This project demonstrates the use of a SCARA (Selective Compliance Assembly Robot Arm) simulation to draw complex shapes, such as the *Psycho Jenny* figure, by implementing inverse kinematics and geometric path generation.
 The robot uses Bezier curves, arcs, and lines to create intricate patterns based on input files and coordinates generated in **Inkscape**.
 This repository contains the C source code to operate the SCARA robot in simulation, utilizing remote control functionality.

 ![General Example of Robot Drawing](Psycho_Jenny/example_drawing.png)